lukastribus/hap-issue-trial/.github/ISSUE_TEMPLATE/Bug.md

 ---
-name: Bug report
+name: Bug Report
-about: Report a problem with haproxy to help us resolve it and improve
+about: Report a problem with HAProxy to help us resolve it.
 title: ''
 labels: bug, needs-triage
 assignees: ''
 ---

 <!--